United States National Security Council: Deputies Committee

 The National Security Council Deputies Committee is the senior sub-Cabinet interagency forum for consideration of national security policy issues.
 The Deputies Committee is also responsible for reviewing and monitoring the interagency national security process including for establishing and directing the Policy Coordination Committees.
 The Deputies Committee is convened and chaired by the deputy national security advisor or the deputy homeland security advisor.

-Regular members of the Deputies Committee are the deputy national security advisor for strategy, the deputy secretary of state, deputy secretary of the treasury, the deputy secretary of defense, the deputy attorney general, the deputy secretary of energy, the deputy secretary of homeland security, the deputy director of the Office of Management and Budget, the deputy director of national intelligence, the vice chairman of the Joint Chiefs of Staff, the national security advisor to the vice president, the administrator of the United States Agency for International Development, and the deputy director of the Central Intelligence Agency.
+Regular members of the Deputies Committee are the deputy national security advisor for strategy, the deputy secretary of state, deputy secretary of the treasury, the deputy secretary of defense, the deputy attorney general, the deputy secretary of energy, the deputy secretary of homeland security, the deputy director of the Office of Management and Budget, the principal deputy director of national intelligence, the vice chairman of the Joint Chiefs of Staff, the national security advisor to the vice president, the administrator of the United States Agency for International Development, and the deputy director of the Central Intelligence Agency.
 Invitations to participate in or attend specific meetings are extended to deputy or under secretary level of executive departments and agencies and to other senior officials when relevant issues are discussed.
 The executive secretary and the deputy White House counsel also attend.
 The relevant senior director on the National Security Council staff is also invited to attend when relevant.